RocketChat/Rocket.Chat.Java.SDK/LIVECHATDOC.md

 ```

-**Note (Get yourself saved from callback hell):** Best way to write down callbacks is to let Main Class implement the interface and passing it's instance
-    to the room method as a callback parameter.
+**Note (Get rid of callback hell):** Best way to write down callbacks is to let Main Class implement the interface and passing it's instance to the room method as a callback parameter.
 Same should be followed for other methods.

 - Example